avito-tech/graphwalker/README.md

 #### Parametrized tests

-Parameterized tests can significantly reduce the size of the test model, and also make it much more readable.
-The area between two specially marked states will be replicated on as many separate automated tests as there are records in the dataset.
-The parameterized autotests themselves can be run in parallel with each other, thereby reducing the overall time.
+Parameterized tests can significantly reduce test model size and also make it much more readable.
+The area between two specially marked states will be replicated on as many separate automated tests as many records are in dataset.
+The parameterized automated tests themselves can be run in parallel with each other, thereby reducing the overall time.

 ##### Different types of parametrization

-For parametrization both separate edges and parts of the graph consisting of several edges and vertices are available.
+For parametrization both separate edges and parts of the graph built of several edges and vertices are available.

 ![Parametrized test example](docs/Parametrized.png?raw=true "examples of different approaches to parametrize tests")